SculptedNYX/WhatsApp-Group-Adder/README.md

 # Usage
 1. First the user enters the numbers in the 'numbers.txt' file in the correct format.
 2. A prompt asking the user to create and import a csv to google contacts **NOTE: THIS IS ESSINTAL IF YOU DONT HAVE THE NUMBERS ALREADY IN YOUR CONTACTS**
-3. A prompt asking the user to enter their Gmail email and password.
-No information is collected on my behalf and you are encourged to check the code if you dont trust it
-4. The user should check their phone to make sure the contacts are synced then proceed to the next step
+3. The user should check their phone to make sure the contacts are synced then proceed to the next step
-5. Once the program is running you will get a QR code on screen.
+4. Once the program is running you will get a QR code on screen.
 This QR code should be scanned using the whatsapp client (linked devices on whatsapp)
-6. Enter the group name you want the numbers to be added to
+5. Enter the group name you want the numbers to be added to
-7. If the group is found you will be prompted to enter Y/y to begin the process
+6. If the group is found you will be prompted to enter Y/y to begin the process

 # Output
 The final output will be 3 lists.